We Analyzed the Future Direction of AEye Inc. (LIDR), Here is What We Found

 Guggenheim gave a rating of “Buy” to LIDR, setting the target price at $14 in the report published on September 23rd of the current year.

-Volatility was left at 9.02%, however, over the last 30 days, the volatility rate increased by 9.10%, as shares sank -6.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -29.58% lower at present.
+Volatility was left at 8.67%, however, over the last 30 days, the volatility rate increased by 9.31%, as shares surge +3.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -37.97% lower at present.

-During the last 5 trading sessions, LIDR fell by -1.93%, which changed the moving average for the period of 200-days by -62.08% in comparison to the 20-day moving average, which settled at $5.39.
-In addition, AEye Inc. saw -52.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LIDR rose by +11.85%, which changed the moving average for the period of 200-days by -58.86% in comparison to the 20-day moving average, which settled at $5.40.
+In addition, AEye Inc. saw -47.85% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LIDR